 - 2. If the student is harassed by the Vice President of Administration: - The student reports the incident directly to the President-Rector. - 3.
 If the student is harassed by the President-Rector: - The student reports the incident directly to the Vice President of Administration. - 4.
 The student or seminarian may also report the incident outside the Seminary to the Abbey's Human Resources Manager, especially if an employee is involved. - 5.
-All student reports of harassment are to include the Seminary's Student Harassment Complaint Form, which is available on the Seminary's Google Drive labelled "Seminary Students" which can be found under the sub-heading "Shared Drives" (https://drive.google.com/drive/u/0/folders/0AGvvoNc2XOKwUk9PVA) or in the Office of the Human Resources Manager.
+All student reports of harassment are to include the Seminary's Student Harassment Complaint Form, which is available on the Seminary's Google Drive labelled "Seminary Students" which can be found under the sub-heading "Shared Drives", or in the Office of the Vice President for Administration, or in the Office of the Human Resources Manager.
 Reports by employees of harassment are to follow policies in the Employee Handbook.